ZHassanQ/Windows-10-Setup/README.md

 # WINDOWS-10-Setup
-This repository contains every main app to install and/or to do in WINDOWS 10 after installation process.
+This repository contains every main app to install and/or to do in Windows 10 after installation process.
 Please note i did not make any of these apps any mentioned app will be linked to it original source so you can get an up-to-date verison of the app you want.
+Also there is a [wiki]() that helps you configure Windows 10 [Settings]() and [Apps]() settings.

 ## Recommended Apps